Frequently Asked Questions

 - Trees are assessed on a case-by-case basis.
 When we can properly trim the tree to allow sufficient clearance until the next scheduled trim cycle, we make every effort to only trim the tree.
 However, if the tree poses a significant reliability risk or cannot be trimmed in a way that provides sufficient clearance until the next scheduled trim cycle while maintaining its health, the tree may be taken down.

 - Typically, the property owner should make the request.
 However, anyone is encouraged to report unsafe conditions.
+Should you see a condition that is unsafe, please Contact Us to report the situation.

 - There may be local nonprofits that will collect and distribute wood to those in need.
 You may also hire a company to remove the debris or contact your local public works to see if they remove yard debris.